Parish of Good Shepherd and St. Joseph (Rhinebeck, New York): Good Shepherd, Rhinebeck

 Rev. James D. Lennon was pastor of St. Joseph's Church in Rhinecliff from April 7, 1900, to April 1, 1903.
-During his tenure, he purchased the former Episcopal Church property on the corner of East Market and Mulberry Streets in Rhinebeck.
+During his tenure, he purchased the former Episcopal Church property on the corner of EaSt.
+Market and Mulberry Streets in Rhinebeck.
 Built in 1852, that church had proved too small for the congregation and a new Episcopal Church of the Messiah was opened at Montgomery and Chestnut Streets in 1899.

 The mission Church of the Good Shepherd was dedicated by Archbishop John Cardinal Farley on March 26, 1903.
 Although only a mission, it had a much larger congregation than the church at Rhinecliff.
 It was a mission of St. Joseph's Church (Rhinecliff, New York) from 1901 to 1975, when it became a parish.

 The double-height timber church has a three-stage bell tower.

-St. Joseph's, Rhinecliff
+St. Joseph, Rhinecliff

-The Chapel of St. Joseph is a former Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Rhinecliff, Dutchess County, New York.
+The Chapel of St. Joseph is a Catholic Church. parish church under the authority of the Roman Catholic Archdiocese of New York, located in Rhinecliff, Dutchess County, New York.
 The parish was established in 1862 but around 1975 became a mission church of Good Shepherd Church (Rhinebeck, New York) and remains active.

 History

 Prior to 1862, Catholics is the area near Rhinecliff had to cross the river to attend services at St. Mary's in Rondout.

-St.Joseph's was established in 1862 by Rev. Michael J. Skully to serve Irish Catholic families who settled in Rhinecliff to work on the railroad.
+St. Joseph's was established in 1862 by Rev. Michael J. Skully to serve Irish Catholic families who settled in Rhinecliff to work on the railroad.
 Services were initially held at the Starr Institute.
-The parish included all the area between Poughkeepsie and Hudson, NY. and served as the mother church for the mission churches of Regina Coeli in Hyde Park, St. Paul's Staatsburgh, Sacred Heart Barrytown, and St Sylvia's in Tivoli.
+The parish included all the area between Poughkeepsie and Hudson, NY. and served as the mother church for the mission churches of Regina Coeli in Hyde Park, St. Paul's Staatsburgh, Sacred Heart Barrytown, and St. Sylvia's in Tivoli.

 Originally the intent was to build on the northwest corner of Livingston and Mulberry Streets in Rhinebeck, but the lot was sold when the residents of Rhinecliff objected.
 In 1863 George Rogers of Tivoli bought six acres in Rhincliff from Charles H. Russell and deeded them to Father Skully for a church and cemetery.
 The church, built in 1864, was designed by local architect George Veitch, with John Bird as master mason.

-In 1888 priests from St. Joseph's Rhinecliff also tended to a mission church, St. Joseph's in Clinton Corners, St Paul's in Staatsburg later became a mission church of Regina Coeli in Hyde Park, and remains so.
+In 1888 priests from St. Joseph, Rhinecliff, also tended to a mission church, St. Josephat Clinton Corners, St. Paul's in Staatsburg later became a mission church of Regina Coeli in Hyde Park, and remains so.